 - give them an enjoyable experience,

-- let them know that the experience would not take much time, and
+- let them know that it would take much time, and

-- would tap into a motor dealers innate competitive mindset.
+- tap into a motor dealers innate competitive mindset.

 It was this last point that we focused on in the course design as this insight immediately suggested a course theme.
 If we combine a competitive mindset with a car company what do we get?
 A car race.

 We built an interface where the learner moves their car around the track by correctly answering a sequence of questions about the model of vehicle in question.
 To personalise the eLearning learners choose from 4 characters each with their own car.
 Each question is accessed by clicking on the numbered markers on the screen.
 These markers are protected so that you need to do each question in turn starting from 1.
 The protection for the markers is removed in turn, when the previous question is complete correctly by the learner.
 A timer was added for pace.

 Feature #1 The Race Track